MattClewley/377Project/README.md

 In order to get started with operating out website, first clone our files from our GitHub page at https://github.com/MattClewley/377Project.
 Additionally, you should be sure to check that our dataset API is still being supported and is available at https://data.princegeorgescountymd.gov/Environment/LitterTRAK/9tsa-iner.

+To run our application on a server make sure you have node js downloaded on your local computer.
+Navigate to the clone directory in your terminal (example would be: cd /Users/yourusername/foldername/GitHub/377Project) and then run node server.js in order to start your server on a port (typically 5000).
+Then load up the application in your preferred browser by navigating to localhost:5000 and you should see the site.

 Known Bugs:
 -Leaflet map on "Where we Clean" will sometimes be slow to load and time out the page.